hanjinliu/impy/README.md

 - `PhaseArray` is an array that contains phase values.
 Unit (radian or degree) and periodicity are always tagged to itself so that you don't need to care about them.
 - `MarkerFrame` is a subclass of `pandas.DataFrame` and it is specialized in storing coordinates and markers, such as xyz-coordinates of local maxima.
 This class also supports axis targeted slicing `df["x=4;y=5"]`.
 Tracking methods are also available, which call [trackpy](https://github.com/soft-matter/trackpy) inside.
 - `TrackFrame` is quite similar to `MarkerFrame` while it is only retuned when points are linked by particle tracking.
 It has information of track ID.
-- `window` is a controller object that connects console and `napari.Viewer`.
+- `gui` is a controller object that connects console and `napari.Viewer`.

 ## Image Analysis Tools